yanly011/coronavirus_data_pipeline/README.md

 ## Tooling
 The tools utilised on this project are the same as we have been learning during the course of this Nanodegree.

-- `Amazon S3` for File Storage
+- `Amazon S3` for File Storage: S3 can be used to store the original data of coronavirus, and the ETL pipeline will connect to the bucket to load the data.
-- `Amazon Redshift` for Data Storage
+- `Amazon Redshift` for Data Storage: Redshift is a cheap and powerful data warehouse service of AWS.
+It is suitable for OLAP.
+For this project, we choose Redshift to store the cleaned data and make analysers can get data from different dimensions.
-- `Apache Airflow` as an Orchestration Tool
+- `Apache Airflow` as an Orchestration Tool: Airflow is a very good tool to organize and monitor a data pipeline.

 Those tools are widely utilised and considered industry standards.
 The community is massive and the tools provide support to several features.